 Can I order a loaf pan from Amazon and make your recipe?

 Yes!
 Just be aware that your bread will be on the small side.
-I recommend the Japanese loaf pans because I want to help readers who want to make the standard-sized shokupan like we can get in Japan.
+I recommend these Japanese loaf pans because I want to help readers who want to make the standard-sized shokupan that we can get in Japan.
 I was very disappointed when I first made it with a smaller loaf pan, so I want to save everyone’s time and money by ordering the right loaf pan from the beginning.